The Employment Law Review: United Arab Emirates

 Year in review

-The significant impact on the business environment brought about by the novel coronavirus, and its consequent effects on the employment market (with redundancies and wage deferrals and reductions becoming widespread), led to the Ministry of Human Resources and Emiratisation issuing two new Ministerial Resolutions (together, the Resolutions):
+As part of the novel coronavirus precautionary measures, and the consequent effects on the employment market (with redundancies and wage deferrals and reductions being widespread), the Ministry of Human Resources and Emiratisation issued two new Ministerial Resolutions:

 - Ministerial Resolution No. (279) of 2020 on Employment Stability in the Private Sector During the Period of Application of Precautionary Measures to Curb the Spread of Novel Coronavirus (the Employment Stability Resolution), issued on 26 March 2020; and

-- Ministerial Resolution No. (281) of 2020 Regulating Remote Work in Private Establishments During the Period of Application of Precautionary Measures to Curb the Spread of Novel Coronavirus (the Remote Work Resolution), issued on 29 March 2020.
+- Ministerial Resolution No. (281) of 2020 Regulating Remote Work in Private Establishments During the Period of Application of Precautionary Measures to Curb the Spread of Novel Coronavirus, issued on 29 March 2020.

-The Employment Stability Resolution will remain in force for as long as the current precautionary measures remain in place and applies in respect of all non-UAE national employees.
-This Resolution provides that affected employers shall progressively follow the following five steps with the relevant employee (the latter three requiring employee consent):
+The Employment Stability Resolution provides that affected employers shall progressively follow these five steps with the relevant employee (the latter three requiring employee consent):

 - implement remote working;